-If there is a need to create a New Record from scratch, there is a template in the Marc Fields Text File that can be copied into MarcEditor and modified.
+If there is a need to create a New Record from scratch, there is a template in the Marc Fields text file that can be copied into MarcEditor and modified.
 It includes just the necessities.
-The 3XX fields may need to be changed, and the 511 field may need to be deleted if not an audiobook.
+The 3XX fields may need to be changed, and the 511 field may need to be deleted if the item is not an audiobook.
 The 028 and 700 fields can be deleted if unneeded.
 The 006 field will need to be modified depending on the material.
 I have included the proper spacing, subfield punctuation and end of field punctuation.